Anisotropic drag force in finite-density QGP from charged rotating 5D black holes: Introduction

 A distinctive feature of the CCLP background is that it solves not pure Einstein–Maxwell theory\footnote{In five dimensions a Kerr-Newman-AdS-like solution in pure Einstein-Maxwell theory is not known in a closed analytic form.
 Numerical solutions and perturbative results were found in \cite{Kunz:2007jq}.}, but five-dimensional minimal gauged supergravity, whose gauge sector necessarily contains a Chern–Simons term.
 In holographic terms, such bulk Chern–Simons couplings encode anomaly inflow and are tied to 't Hooft anomalies of the corresponding boundary current \cite{Kraus:2005zm,Erdmenger:2008rm}.
 For the purposes of the present paper, however, the central role of this structure is indirect: our drag-force calculation is governed primarily by the charged rotating geometry and by the associated worldsheet regularity conditions.
-Accordingly, we use the CCLP solution as a controlled holographic model of a charged rotating plasma, without attempting a literal identification of the corresponding chemical potential with the baryon chemical potential of QCD.
+Accordingly, we use the CCLP solution as a controlled holographic model of a charged rotating plasma, with the chemical potential associated with a conserved boundary current.
+In the same spirit, since the CCLP solution is asymptotically global AdS, the dual thermal state lives on $\mathbb R\times S^3$, and the rotation parameters have the direct interpretation of global angular velocities of this finite-volume state.
+At the same time, in a local-patch or high-temperature large-black-hole regime, they provide a controlled holographic proxy for the rotational anisotropy expected in strongly coupled plasma dynamics.

 The paper is organised as follows. \Cref{sec:setup} sets up the holographic model, introduces the CCLP background, and reviews the analytic open-string configurations relevant for the subsequent analysis.
 In \cref{sec:Constant_equal-spin_solution} we study the constant equal-spin solutions and show that regularity of the Lorentzian worldsheet selects a unique co-rotating equilibrium quark; the renormalised free-energy shift of this configuration is then computed. \cref{sec:drag_force_on_the_cclp_background} is devoted to drag force.
 We first obtain an exact result in the neutral Kerr--AdS limit from the principal Killing string, and then analyse the charged CCLP background perturbatively in the slow-rotation regime, including the finite transverse force induced by the medium.
 We conclude in \cref{sec:discussion}. \cref{sec:hidden_symmetries_of_cclp_solution} summarises the hidden-symmetry structure of the CCLP solution and gives the coordinate and parameter map used in the main text, while \cref{sec:regularity_condition_for_the_worldsheet_of_the_trailing_string} contains the regularity analysis of the trailing-string worldsheet.